The 10 Best Brunches in Fitzroy, Melbourne for 2023 (By a Local!)

 If you could only have brunch in one place in Fitzroy, it should be at Stagger Lee’s.
 This place, you guys.
 This place is absolutely phenomenal.
 In fact, if we’re real-life friends and you’ve come out to visit me in Australia, you already know this, because this is the spot I take everybody I know to.

 It’s home to quite an eclectic menu and every single item on it is on a whole other level of excellence.
 My absolute favourite dish (I think I’ve had it half a dozen times now) is the anchovies, which is pictured above.
 Now, before you start recoiling at the idea of eating anchovies, let me tell you that these are unlike any anchovies you’ve ever had before.
-They’re fresh and pickled in vinegar; served on garlic toast, with sugo (a traditional, tomato-based Italian sauce), fried eggs, basil, and breadcrumbs.
+They’re fresh and pickled in vinegar (so they’re not at all like the dried, salty ones you get on pizzas); served on garlic toast, with sugo (a traditional, tomato-based Italian sauce), fried eggs, basil, and breadcrumbs.

-But don’t just take it from me: every friend who’s tried it has been like, oh damn, this is the most amazing thing I’ve ever eaten.
+But don’t just take it from me: every single friend who I’ve forced to try it has been like, oh damn, this is the most amazing thing I’ve ever eaten.
 To which I’ve been like: I KNOW!

-The vast majority of menu can be made gluten-free, and there are tons of vegetarian and vegan options, too.
+The vast majority of menu here can be made gluten-free, and there are lots of vegetarian and vegan options, so it suits most dietary requirements.

-Finally, there’s plenty of both indoor and outdoor seating, so you can usually get a spot, even at peak times.
+There’s also plenty of both indoor and outdoor seating, so you can usually get yourself a spot, even at peak times.

 Address: 276 Brunswick St, Fitzroy VIC 3065.